Harry and Meghan join Queen's birthday parade

 Buckingham Palace tweeted that Elizabeth had attended the Trooping the Colour every year of her reign except for 1955 when the event was canceled because of a general strike.

+This year's parade was notable as the first time a member of the Coldstream Guards took part wearing a turban.
+British Sikh Guardsman Charanpreet Singh Lall, 22, told the Press Association news agency that he hoped people watching would "look at it as a new change in history."

+"I hope that more people like me, not just Sikhs but from other religions and different backgrounds, that they will be encouraged to join the army," he said.

-After the parade, the royal family will join the nation's longest-serving monarch on the balcony of Buckingham Palace for a wave to the people and an exhilarating flypast.
+After the parade, the royal family joined the nation's longest-serving monarch on the balcony of Buckingham Palace for a wave to the gathered crowds and an exhilarating flypast by Royal Air Force aircraft, including the famous Red Arrows display team.

-William and Catherine's older children, Prince George and Princess Charlotte, have appeared with the rest of the family in recent years, charming onlookers.
-The couple's third child, Prince Louis, was born in April.
-It's not yet known if he will make his first balcony appearance this year.
+William and Catherine's older children, Prince George and Princess Charlotte, enjoyed the spectacle from the balcony, but the couple's third child, 6-week-old Prince Louis, didn't make an appearance.

+The Duke and Duchess of Sussex watched the aerial display from a spot on the balcony behind the Queen, Prince Charles and Camilla.

+The ceremony, one of the most high-profile royal events of the year, culminated with the singing of the national anthem.
+A 41-gun salute will also be fired in nearby Green Park to mark the occasion.

-The Queen also makes use of her official birthday, usually celebrated on the second Saturday in June, to award honors to members of the public for their service to the nation.
+The Queen makes use of her official birthday, usually celebrated on the second Saturday in June, to award honors to members of the public for their service to the nation.

 The Queen's actual birthday was on April 21 when she turned 92.